AlticeLabsProjects/nginx-log-zmq/README.md

 This is a nginx logger module integrated with [ZeroMQ](http://zermq.org) library.

 `nginx-log-zmq` provides a very efficient way to log data for one or more subscribers.
-Without lose any advantage of ZeroMQ protocol it's possible to send information for different endpoints/subscribers at the same time.
+It's possible to send information for different endpoints/subscribers at the same time without lose any advantage of ZeroMQ protocol.
 This can be useful for data consuming and processing.

 The format of the messages can be the same as the tradicional log format which gives a interesting way to `tail` data via network or you can explore other text formats like JSON.
 As in the tradicional log, it's possible to use nginx variables which are updated each request.